laiambryant/TwitterBot/README.md

 > docker-compose up

 If you build though docker you will create an image of a mongodb server to run your local instance of the server.
 If you want to connect to an external server you have to update the docker-compose.yml file dependencies and the dockerfile and the value of the CONNECTIONSTRING const in the app.js file

+### To stop container: (sudo if necessary)

+> docker-compose down

+Stops and removes both the mongodb and the twitter-app images